Importing and exporting stems

 9. Press Export to export all tracks individually.

 Note: Any grouped tracks will be rendered at the group level with group effects intact, and each individual grouped track will also be exported, without group effects.
 If you used return track or group track effects, and want to export these combined with the source clip track then you need to take some additional steps.
-Live will record each return or group track as one combined audio file, regardless of how many clip tracks are being fed to that track.

 - Solo a clip track which has return track or group track processing.